 # Python 3.11.x or higher recommended

-Create Your Project Directory
+Create the Project Directory

 mkdir fastapi-task-manager